 My research is dedicated to profiling community food forests across the United States to better understand the successes and challenges in the management of both the vegetative and social components.
 I use the Community Capitals Framework as a lens to view how community assets are used to develop them as well as these stocks (human, social, cultural, environmental, economic, political and built) are transformed, re-invested or created through the processes of a site.
 My hope is that the research will lead to best practices for future initiatives in this emerging trend in resilient communities.
-I am scheduled to finish my dissertation in May 2017.
 I will try to keep the website updated periodically until then with interesting information pertaining to community food forests and related topics.

 A recently recorded webinar for the Agroforestry Center at the University of Missouri showcases the community food forest research in terms of urban agroforestry.
 The webinar has free access and (approx 1 hour) is archived here.

 If you are involved in a community food forest, please feel free to contact me to share your information or find out more about my research.